Condensate formation in a dark state of a driven atom-cavity system

-In conclusion, in an atom-cavity system pumped by a periodically shaken standing wave, we have found that in a specific parameter domain, a stationary dark state is populated, which disables scattering of pump photons into the cavity mode and hence the atom-cavity coupling.
-A three-level Dicke model is shown to qualitatively capture this phenomenon.
-An improved match between theory and the observations is accomplished by solving the full mean-field equations of the system supported by TWA calculations.
-Both experimentally and theoretically we observe that while the bright sector of the system undergoes a dynamical phase transition \cite{Klinder2015} the atomic condensate in the dark state is essentially unaffected by this many-body relaxation.
-This phenomenon of trapping a many-body system in a long-lived metastable state, suggests and points to a general approach of preparing stable many-body states via dynamic control, based on condensation in dark states.
+In conclusion, in an atom-cavity system pumped by a periodically shaken standing wave, we have found that in a specific parameter domain, a stationary excited dark state condensate emerges, in which scattering of pump photons into the cavity mode is suppressed.
+We show that a three-level Dicke model captures this phenomenon qualitatively.
+Both theoretically and experimentally, we observe that, upon adiabatic ramp-down of the pump wave, the atomic condensate in the dark state is essentially unaffected, while the bright sector of the system undergoes a dynamical phase transition \cite{Klinder2015}.
+Our work points out a general approach to form stationary excited many-body states using the concept of dark states known from single-particle quantum optics.